-Compounding his crime, Simpson introduced his insufferably pretty offspring to the US in 2002, outing David Beckham as the prime exemplar and turning ‘metrosexual’ into a global buzzword.
+Compounding his crime, Simpson introduced his insufferably pretty offspring to the US in 2002, outing David Beckham as the prime exemplar.
+The term became a global buzzword and in 2003 The American Dialect Society voted ‘metrosexual’ ‘Word of the Year’.
 (Simpson is also attributed with introducing us to the ‘retrosexual’, in the sense of the anti-metrosexual.)

 The global cool-hunting website Science of the Time has described Simpson as: